z0gg3r/2048/README.md

 # 2048
 An implementation of the well known 2048 game in C.

-If the scores binary is or will be in your path, compile with Makefile.path.

-Writing to the SCORES file is currently WIP and does not really work.
-Just comment out the one function call for now if you want to play.
+Writing scores to a file is currently still WIP.
+Expect it to be quite broken.

 Dependencies:
 - ncurses
-- rustc